 This is what your baby is doing:

-- Organs such as the liver and pancreas have begun to function.
+- Organs like the liver and pancreas have begun to function.

 - The vocal cords are developing.

 - Bones are hardening, and soft, fuzzy hair is growing on your baby’s eyebrows and head.